ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 ## Module 3 :

+A project is an AEM file that contains various elements needed to build our website.

+Templates, components, OSGi bundles, and static files are the four components of a project.

+An AEM project requires a project structure to allow for easy interaction of elements.

 **Templates** : defines the scope for storing content.

 **Components** : implements specific functionalities to deliver content in AEM.